Ademar Kammler: Personal life

 Kammler was born in Chapecó, Santa Catarina and moved to Maravilha, Santa Catarina when he was three years old.
 In the 1980s, he worked part-time at Caixa Econômica Federal while training to support his family.

 After 1989, Kammler moved to Florianópolis and trained with athlete Alexandre Vaz.
-He returned back to Chapecó in 1993 and retired from competition in 2004.
+He returned to Chapecó in 1993 and retired from competition in 2004.

 He received a degree in physical education and works as a referee and athletics coach.